Last updated: June 20, 2026

 What Blinker Type Changes Mean for Bettors

 Most bettors notice when blinkers go on or come off.
 Fewer pay attention to what type is being used and whether the type has changed.
-That’s a missed edge — type changes carry specific information about what the trainer learned from the previous start.
+That’s the missed edge specific to this article — type changes carry information about what the trainer learned from the previous start.
+For general first-time blinker betting signals, see our blinker performance guide.

 |---|---|---|